blessingaliu/30DayDevopsChallenge/Day2-AWSGameDayNotificationService/README.md

 - 🌍 **SportsData.io API Key** (for fetching sports data).
 - ☁️ **AWS Account** with access to services like **Lambda, CloudFormation**.

 ---

-## **Roadmap for Building the Notification System**

-1. **Set Up the SNS Topic**
-    - Create an SNS topic (`gameday`) for notifications.
-    - Add subscriptions (email/SMS) to the topic.
-2. **Set Up the IAM Role for Lambda**
-    - Create an IAM Role with:
-        - Permissions to publish to the SNS topic.
-        - Basic Lambda execution permissions.
-3. **Create the Lambda Function**
-    - Write a Lambda function in Python to:
-        - Query the SportsData.io API.
-        - Process the game data and filter events.
-        - Publish notifications to the SNS topic.
-4. **Store API Keys Securely**
-    - Use AWS Secrets Manager to store and retrieve the SportsData.io API key, I will be storing the Keys in Environment variables within the Lambda Function.
-5. **Integrate EventBridge Scheduler**
-    - Set up an EventBridge rule to invoke the Lambda function on a schedule (e.g., every 30 minutes on game day).
-6. **Outputs for Verification**
-    - Add outputs to display:
-        - SNS Topic ARN.
-        - Lambda Function Name.
-        - EventBridge Rule ARN.

----

 ## What I've Learned: